robyngreen/info-screen/README.md

-# Basic Node.js React info-screen display for use on a Raspberry-PI
+# About

-Text will go here explaining the project
+This is a learnign project using Node.js + React for an info-screen display via a Raspberry-PI.
+We travel 80 miles every day taking the kids to school and back along I-40, so I thought it would be good to have a large information screen in our kitchen show the time, weather, traffic, radar and our family calendar.

-# Environment setup, including package.json and webpack + node + react.
+# Environment setup

 ## Package.json configuration